shellRaining/hlchunk.nvim/docs/en/chunk.md

 5. chars
 6. style

-`enable` is used to control whether enable hl_chunk, if set it to false, its usercmd and autocmd will not set, so it will not work
+`enable` is used to control whether the mod is started, the default is true.

+If set to false, the usercmd and autocmd it carries will not be generated, and the mod will be closed at this time

-`use_treesitter` is used to control whether use treesitter to highlight chunk, if set it to false, it will use vim's match to highlight chunk
+`use_treesitter` is used to control whether to use treesitter to highlight the code block, the default is true

+If set to false, vim's match will be used to highlight the code block, otherwise treesitter will be used to determine the current code block

-`exclude_filetypes` is a table, you can set like this
+`exclude_filetypes` is a lua table type, example as follows

 ```lua
 exclude_filetypes = {